 Tango Is a Language (II)

-In order to communicate with others you need to speak the same language.
+In order to communicate with someone you need to speak the same language.
 If you speak a different language, or talk with a strange accent, or use self-invented words, it would be hard for people to understand you.
 Not speaking the same language is a big problem in our tango.
 Different leaders often lead the same step differently.
 Different followers often follow the same lead differently.
-The leader complains that the follower does not follow correctly.
-The follower complains that the lead is confusing.
+The leaders complain that the followers are following incorrectly, and the followers complain that the leaders' signals are unclear.
 This happens often because people do not speak the same tango language.

 Many students fail to grasp the significance of standardization.
-They overlook the fundamentals, disregard the standands, and ignore the instructions.
-This tendency is particularly noticeable among young people, who often embrace unconventional approaches and seek to dance in a way deviating from the traditional tango.
-Some tango teachers also contribute to this by teaching self-invented and nonstandard steps that are unsuitable for social dancing.
-While such creative liberties may be acceptable for performing on stage – where the professionals only dance with a fixed partner and can rehearse their routine beforehand – it presents a challenge in the milongas where partners are randomly selected, successful communication and the ability to improvise in harmony largely depend on adhering to the same standards.
+They overlook the fundamentals, ignore the instructions, and disregard the standands.
+This tendency is particularly noticeable among people embracing unconventional approaches and seeking to dance in a way deviating from the traditional tango.
+Some tango teachers also contribute to this problem by teaching self-invented and nonstandard steps that are unsuitable for social dancing.
+While such creative liberties may be acceptable for performing on stage - where the professionals only dance with a fixed partner and can rehearse their routine beforehand - it presents a challenge in the milongas where partners are randomly selected, successful communication and the ability to improvise in harmony largely depend on adhering to the same standards.
 Without these unified standards, dancers cannot communicate well with each other and improvise in unison and harmony.
-(See The Styles of Tango.)

 Examining the histories of other languages can provide valuable insights into this matter.
 For instance, the Chinese language has undergone significant evolution, resulting in numerous dialects with distinct pronunciations, making communication challenging between people from different regions of China.
 Over the past century, the Chinese have endeavored to achieve language unification through the promotion of a standard dialect.
 This goal has only been partially accomplished in recent decades, primarily due to the widespread use of the Beijing dialect, known as Mandarin, in television broadcasts and media.
 However, despite progress, many Chinese residing in rural areas still communicate using local dialects that remain incomprehensible to outsiders.
 If you study Chinese, you want to study Mandarin and not a local dialect.
 Likewise, if you learn tango, you want to learn Argentine tango and not Finnish tango or American tango.
 If your purpose is to dance tango in the milongas you want to study social tango and not performance tango, and you want to learn the milonguero style danced in the milongas of Buenos Aires, not some self-invented and localized style danced only in a university campus in North America.
 Some university campuses in North America are fairly isolated.
 They rarely associate with other tango communities and seldom invite outside teachers in to teach.
 As a result, they developed their own tango dialect unfamiliar to tango dancers elsewhere.
 Similarly, foreigners visiting Buenos Aires often find themselves unable to dance with the locals because they dance differently from the locals.
 As tango gains worldwide popularity, the possibility that it is transformed into different dialects increases.
 If we are not careful, we may end up repeating the history of the Chinese language.